Joined: Jul 4, 2016

 Kenneth Partridge is a music and pop-culture writer based in Brooklyn.
 He's written for such publications as Billboard, The AV Club, Pitchfork, and Refinery29.
 His hobbies include reading, running, shopping for records, and attempting to justify his love of ska.

-Paul McCartney's "Wonderful Christmastime" is both a song that people love to hate and a song that people love to love.
-Nate Sloan, musicologist and co-host of the 'Switched On Pop' podcast, has some ideas on why the song so polarizing.
+Paul McCartney's "Wonderful Christmastime" is both a song people love to hate and a song people love to love.
+Musicologist Nate Sloan has some ideas as to why the song is so polarizing.